openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

   Before version 2.48, VM diagnostics response was just a 'blob' of data returned by each hypervisor.
 From this version VM diagnostics response is standardized.
 It has a set of fields which each hypervisor will try to fill.
-  If a hypervisor driver unable to provide a specific field then this field will be reported as 'None'.
+  If a hypervisor driver is unable to provide a specific field then this field will be reported as 'None'.